MajicDesigns/MD_Parola/README.md

 The aim was to create a 'lego-like' LED matrix display, using standard 8x8 LED matrices.
 The software supports this flexibility through a scalable approach that only requires the definition of the number of modules to adapt existing software to a new configuration.

-The Parola software has a dependency on the [MD_MAX72xx Arduino library](https://github.com/MajicDesigns/MAX72xx).
-The library implements functions to simplify the implementation of text special effects on the LED matrix.
+The Parola software has a dependency on the [MD_MAX72xx Arduino library](https://github.com/MajicDesigns/MAX72xx) which implements hardware functions of the LED matrix.
+The library needs to be configured for the type of matrices being used - please refer to the documentation for the MD_MAX72xx library.

 Parola discussion on the [Arduino forum](http://forum.arduino.cc/index.php?topic=171056.0) and kits available from [ElectroDragon](http://www.electrodragon.com/product/dot-matrix-chain-display-kit-max7219-v2).